tideskauai/dotfiles/README.md

 # License
 Feel free to use and modify anything on this repo as you wish.

-# How to clon the repo
+# How to clone the repo
 `git clone https://github.com/ballmerpeak/dotfiles.git ~/.dotfiles`

 # Dependencies